DECODEproject/decode-os/README.md

 of steps, some of them common to other helpers (hence combinable).
 Here below the full list of build steps executed by `build_vagrant_dist`

+The `bootstrap_complete_base` step creates a base system tarball that can be reused by any target, it is found inside `*_sdk/tmp` for each sdk and to save time and computation it can be copied in place for each sdk if the base system doesn't differ.

 ## Acknowledgments